Do you bring your lunch to work? Or do you usually opt to buy lunch?

 “I think that with most of the emphasis on weight loss, many people get stuck.
 If we could just focus on adults not gaining another pound from here on out, I think we’d be much better off.”Anne Thorndike, MD, MPH

-She is using a population approach to help people make better choices, and the hope is that this system can be scaled up and implemented at other worksites and institutions to reach a much broader population outside Mass General.
+She is using a population approach to help people make better choices for their food at work, and the hope is that this system can be scaled up and implemented at other worksites and institutions to reach a much broader population outside Mass General.

 About the Mass General Research Institute